Ana Bagration-Gruzinsky: Second marriage

 The second divorce of Princess Ana and Prince David took place on 15 December 2013.
 Princess Ana received custody of their son, Prince Giorgi.

 Recent activities

 Princess Ana has shown an interest in the socioeconomic issues affecting vulnerable segments of the Georgian population.
 Working with Heifer International and other local NGOs, she is seeking to ameliorate the living conditions of internally displaced persons, especially those affected by the Russo-Georgian War.
 The humanitarian efforts of Princess Ana have met with cooperation from members of the governments of Georgia and the Autonomous Republic of Abkhazia.

+Gruzinsky Heiress

+Her father died on 1 March 2025 as the last male member of the dynastically senior reigning line from King George XII.
+Prior to his death he named Ana as his designated successor. she is therefore the head of the Royal House of Georgia.

+Princess Anna's role as Heir to the Throne and Head of the Royal House was acknowledged on May 12, 2025, in Tbilisi, Anna Bagrationi-Gruzinski was officially recognized as Head of the Royal House of Georgia.
+The event took place on St. Andrew's Day at the Tbilisi City Assembly.
+The conference was opened by Metropolitan Shio Mujiri and Metropolitan Daniel (Datuaashvili).
+With the consent and in the presence of Georgia's spiritual and academic elite, Metropolitan Anania (Japaridze) confirmed Decree No. 2 (2009) issued by Crown Prince Nugzar Bagrationi.
+This recognition marks strong support for Anna's position from both the Church and the scholarly community.